goFrendiAsgard/amalgam/README.md

 ## Install go and git

+Installing Zaruba is basically cloning it's repository and perform compilation.
+In order to do that, you need `git` and `golang` to be installed in your computer.

 ```sh
 sudo apt-get install git golang
 ```

-Installing Zaruba is basically cloning it's repository and perform compilation.

-In order to do that, you need `git` and `golang`.

 ## Install Zaruba